All photos by Keira Lindgren

 “Do not play a chord,” he repeats.
 “Don’t even think of it as a piano.
 You are now a drummer.”

-Howard shrugs behind the keys and the group launches into a discordant improv perhaps 90 seconds in length; he adds choppy, sparse licks against erratic drumwork, keyboard runs from another piano, snippets form a soprano sax, a couple violins, electric and acoustic guitars, each going in their own direction but eventually coming together in something… interesting… complicated… definitely music.
+Howard shrugs behind the keys and the group launches into a discordant improv perhaps 90 seconds in length; he adds choppy, sparse licks against erratic drumwork, keyboard runs from another piano, snippets from a soprano sax, a couple violins, electric and acoustic guitars, each going in their own direction but eventually coming together in something… interesting… complicated… definitely music.
 Towards the end, Howard inserts a tiny, two-note sparkle in a silent moment.
 Previte is pleased.

 “You said more in those two notes than you could with all those chords,” he says.